alttch/eva3/doc/corescript.rst

             }
     }

-will generate an event with *event.topic="myfunc"* and *event.data* containing the params.
+generates an event with *event.topic="myfunc"* and *event.data* containing the params.

 Core scripts can not return API responses.
 Also note that core scripts should handle any authentication by themselves.